tavaresrodrigo/StackOverflow/README.md

 ## A bit of memory

-Understanding stack-based overflow attacks involves at least a basic understanding of computer memory, let's review some very important concepts.
+Understanding stack-based overflow attacks requires at least an elementray knowledge of memory layout, let's review some very important concepts.

 ### Stack memory:

-A stack is the memory which stores variables created by a function, it's temporary, when the program is finished, the memory of the variable will be automatically erased and the area freed up, the stack is managed by the CPU – so you don’t have to allocate or deallocate memory.
-The stack section mostly contains methods, local variable, and reference variables.
+Stack is the memory in which we store variables created by functions,  methods, and reference to variables, it's temporary, when the program is finished the memory will be automatically erased and the area freed up, the stack is managed by the CPU – so you don’t have to allocate or release memory manually.

 ![stack memory graph ](https://github.com/tavaresrodrigo/StackOverflow/blob/main/stack.png)
 ### Heap memory

-The heap is the memory used by programming languages to store large block of memory, it's also known as dynamic memory.
-Unlike the stack this area of memory is managed by the programmer in C for example, variables are allocated and freed using functions like malloc() and free().
+The heap is used by programming languages to store large block of memory, it's also known as dynamic memory.
+Unlike the stack the heap is managed by the programmer, in C for example, variables are allocated and freed using functions like malloc() and free().

 ![stack memory vs heap memory comparison ](https://github.com/tavaresrodrigo/StackOverflow/blob/main/stackvsheap.png)